Article verified for Release 15.1 on December 8, 2025.

-This article shows how to configure the violation warning and attempt termination settings for proctored exams.
-These settings allow you to customize the system’s response to continuous violations during a proctored attempt, providing a more tailored and controlled testing environment.
+This article shows how to configure the violation warning and attempt termination settings for proctored tests.
+These settings allow you to customize the system’s response to continuous violations during a proctored attempt, creating a more tailored, controlled testing environment.

 Navigating to the page

-After logging in to the application, it’s crucial to configure the violation warning and attempt termination settings precisely for your proctored exams.
+After logging in to the application, it’s crucial to configure the violation warning and attempt termination settings precisely for your proctored tests.
 To do this, follow these specific steps:

 - Navigate to the System page within the application.